 - Dairy free option: skip the Parmesan and use coconut milk instead of cream or half and half

-- 5 lbs of the biggest juiciest tomatoes you can find diced (or place in food processor)
+- 5 lbs of the biggest juiciest tomatoes you can find, diced by hand or in the food processor

 - 1 Tablespoon brown sugar

-- 1/3 cup cream or half and half or coconut milk if you are dairy free
+- 1/3 cup cream or half and half (or coconut milk)

 - 2 teaspoons Herbs de Provence

 - ¼ - ½ tsp cayenne pepper, depending on how much of a kick you want